 1001409

-Renowned for its authentic taste and its delicate texture, Itakomachi rice has a rich and tasty taste, firm and slightly sticky grains with a delicate and pleasant texture on the palate.
-Its versatility and authentic taste make it an ideal choice to prepare many Japanese dishes, such as sushi, donburi, onigiri and many others.
+Renowned for its authentic flavor and delicate texture, Itakomachi rice has a rich, savory taste, with firm, slightly sticky grains and a delicate, pleasant mouthfeel.
+Its versatility and authentic flavor make it an ideal choice for preparing many Japanese dishes, such as sushi, donburi, onigiri, and many others.

 Roasted golden sesame oil